P-Toluenesulfonyl hydrazide

 p-Toluenesulfonyl hydrazide is the organic compound with the formula CH_{3}C_{6}H_{4}SO_{2}NHNH_{2}.
 It is a white solid that is soluble in many organic solvents but not water or alkanes.
 It is a reagent in organic synthesis.

 Synthesis

-Toluenesulfonyl hydrazide is prepared by the reaction of a toluenesulfonyl chloride with hydrazine:
+Toluenesulfonyl hydrazide is prepared by the reaction of toluenesulfonyl chloride with hydrazine:

 Reactions

 Preparation of 4-chloroquinazoline and its tosylhydrazide.

 Tosylhydrazides can be installed by nucleophilic attack and later removed by base.
 It thus provides a way to convert C-Cl to C-H.

 With ketones and aldehydes, it condenses to give the hydrazones: